vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 If the filetype of the buffer changes, ideally we want to *reverse* all the local filetype settings we made.
-We can do this with the [`b:undo_ftplugin`][uf] variable, which is run first whenever the filetype changes.
-After each option we change, we should add code to this variable to *undo* what we set if it needs to be reversed:
+We can do this with the [`b:undo_ftplugin`][uf] variable, which contains a list of pipe-separated (`|`) commands to be run whenever the filetype changes.
+The commands *undo* the buffer-specific settings for the previous filetype, ready for the filetype plugins for the new filetype to be loaded.

+To use this, we should add code to this variable after each option we change, with the corresponding code to revert it:

     setlocal spell
     let b:undo_ftplugin .= '|setlocal spell<'